 The widespread acceptance of SaaS applications has made it possible for small organizations to enter the market in a big way.
 Nevertheless, competing with huge, well-established competitors can be a challenge.
-In this interview, David Bridge, President and partner at Convergence Solutions, LLC, talks to us about how Connectria helped his organization successfully migrate their on-prem applications to a SaaS delivery model.
+In this interview, David Bridge, President/Partner at Convergence Solutions LLC talks to us about how Connectria helped his organization successfully migrate its on-prem applications to a SaaS delivery model.

 David, can you start by telling us a bit about your company, the markets you serve, and the competitive landscape of those markets?

 David: Sure.
 We’re a very small software vendor specializing in the natural gas and electric utility industry.
 Right now, we have some really specific niche products that help utilities and natural gas suppliers manage their gas flow up and down the interstate pipelines.
 We’re also getting into the electric distribution side with some larger electric settlement solutions.